hendrikyong/email-spam-classification/README.md

 ## Model Performance

 The model developed in this project achieves an average accuracy of 98%.
 This high level of accuracy indicates strong performance in distinguishing between spam and non-spam emails.

+## Requirements

+- Jupyter Notebook
+- Python 3.x
+- pandas
+- scikit-learn

 ## Usage